 Q: Do I need to take World Language Placement Testing?

-A: Yes, unless your student already took a placement exam during one of the Spring Orientation Weekends, your student should take a Foreign Language Placement exam on the specified dates during Orientation.
+A: Yes, unless your student already took a placement exam during one of the Rising Phoenix Weekends, your student should take a World Language Placement exam on the specified dates during Orientation.
 Contact Academic Advising for exceptions at (336) 278-6500.

 Q: Do I need to purchase a computer?